462.357 OFFICIAL CONTROLS: ZONING ORDINANCE.

 of variances to insure compliance and to protect adjacent properties.

 Subd.
 6a.
-Normal residential surroundings for persons with disabilities.
+Normal residential surroundings for disabled persons.

-this state that persons with disabilities should not be excluded by municipal zoning ordinances or
+state that disabled persons and children should not be excluded by municipal zoning ordinances or

 other land use regulations from the benefits of normal residential surroundings.
 For purposes of